 - Fraud minimization: Of course, notarization is meant to ensure that the person signing a document is who they say they are.
 RON takes authentication even further than in-person notarization by using established identity proofing technologies, including:

 - Identity verification: Signers present a government-issued ID to the camera on their device.
-The RON solution captures an image and verifies it against public and private data sources.
-The ID’s visual, physical and cryptographic security features are confirmed as well, lending to a more sophisticated process than an in-person review by a notary without relevant experience in this area.
+The RON solution confirms the ID's visual, physical and cryptographic security features, lending to a more sophisticated process than an in-person review by a notary without relevant experience in this area.

 - Knowledge-based authentication (KBA): In many states, signers must correctly answer several questions from their personal background, which are then verified from a third-party database.
 This adds another layer of identifying the signer’s identity prior to joining the audio-visual session.

 - Security and enforceability: RON employs a few additional security features to help show that a signed and notarized document is authentic.

 - Tamper-evident seal: An automatically-generated digital seal helps authorities determine whether a document notarized with RON was altered.